The course requirements for graduate degrees in Earth Sciences are as follows:

-Accelerated M.Sc.: Seven half-courses (3.5 courses) which must include Geology or Geophysics 9580A/B and a field course (Geophysics 9509A for Geophysics AM students, varies for Geology AM students).
-In addition to the seven half-courses, AM students must complete the summer research project Geology or Geophysics 9590.
+Course-Based M.Sc.: Seven half-courses (3.5 courses) which must include Geology or Geophysics 9580A/B and a field course (must be Geophysics 9509A for geophysics students, course varies for geology students).
+In addition to the seven half-courses, students in the Course-Based M.Sc. must complete the summer research project Geology or Geophysics 9590.

 Ph.D. with outside M.Sc.: Two half-courses (1.0 course) including Geology or Geophysics 9680A/B.

 Ph.D. with Western Geology or Geophysics M.Sc.: Two half-courses (1.0 course) excluding Geology or Geophysics 9680A/B.

 Ph.D. upgraded from M.Sc.: Five half-courses (2.5 courses) including Geology or Geophysics 9580A or 9680A.

 Ph.D. students also must complete an oral qualifying exam, usually within the first eighteen months of the program.
 Upon passing the qualifying exam, the Ph.D. student becomes a Candidate for the Ph.D. degree.
 If the qualifying exam is failed, the student is permitted to re-take the exam within a time period not to exceed six months from the first attempt.
 If the second attempt at a qualifying exam is failed, the student will be either downgraded to the M.Sc. program, or required to withdraw.